IO Therapies in the Advanced Bladder Cancer Clinic: Aligning Your Team for Success

 Disclosure of a relationship is not intended to suggest or condone any bias in any presentation but is made to provide participants with information that might be of potential importance to their evaluation of a presentation.

-Susan H. Gitzinger, PharmD, MPH–has disclosed she has no financial disclosures in relation to this activity.
+Susan H. Gitzinger, PharmD, MPA–has no financial relationships to disclose in relation to this activity.

 Neal Shore, MD, FACS–has disclosed that he is a consultant and receives grant/research support from Abbvie, Amgen, AstraZeneca, Bayer, Bristol-Myers Squibb, Color Genomics, Dendreon, Ferring, Genentech, Genomic Health, Genzyme, Innovia, Invitae, Janssen, Merck, Myriad, Nymox, Panacea, Pfizer, Roche, Sanofi, and Tolmar.